thezerothcat/LaMulanaRandomizer/README.txt

 1.6:
 -----------------------------
 Added remaining shops, Diary, Mulana Talisman, Book of the Dead, Key Sword, xmailer.exe, and remaining shops to randomization.
+Added the ability to generate seeds where not all items are accessible.
 UI improvement work done by Goost.

 1.5: